Effective backdoor attack on graph neural networks in link prediction tasks: Conclusion

 \section{Conclusion}

-This paper discusses the feasibility of implementing the backdoor attack in link prediction.
-Specifically, we implement a single-node injection backdoor attack strategy that exploits the differences in the features distribution of the dataset to select the optimal set of features for the trigger node and utilizes the features of the node pairs to find the suitlable node pairs for poisoning.
-Our empirical evaluation results on four representative link prediction models (GAE, VGAE, ARGA and ARVGA) and four benchmark datasets show that our backdoor attack achieves high ASRs with little impact on the GNNs accuracies of clean test graphs.
-Currently there is little research on graph backdoor defense, and in the future we will investigate defense methods against link prediction backdoor attacks.
+This paper discusses the feasibility of implementing backdoor attacks in link prediction.
+Specifically, we implement a single-node injection backdoor attack that generate the features of the trigger node based on the differences in feature distribution in the dataset and identifies suitable poisoning node pairs based on the sparsity of feature pairs in the dataset.
+Our empirical evaluations on four representative link prediction models (GAE, VGAE, ARGA, and ARVGA) and four benchmark datasets demonstrate that our backdoor attack can achieve high ASRs with low poisoning rates, and has minimal impact on the accuracy of clean test graphs.
+Currently, there is limited research on defenses against backdoor attacks in graphs, and in the future, we will explore defense methods against backdoor attacks in link prediction.